Ravenglass and Eskdale Railway locomotives: River Irt

 She has visited the National Railway Museum in York and was part of the Ratty fleet at the Liverpool and Gateshead Garden Festival Railways in 1984 and 1990.
-The livery of the locomotive is currently mid-green with yellow and black lining.
+The livery of the locomotive was for many years mid-green with yellow and black lining, however for the railway's 150th anniversary in 2025, the livery was updated to an approximation of Heywood green in reference to the locomotive's origins as Muriel.

-River Irt briefly appears in animated form in the 1980s animated film 'The Plague Dogs', where the engine is seen pulling the train the two main characters use to escape from a group of soldiers hunting them.
+River Irt briefly appears in animated form in the 1982 animated film The Plague Dogs, where the engine is seen pulling the train the two main characters use to escape from a group of soldiers hunting them.

+River Irt was used as a basis for the character Bert in The Railway Series by the Rev. W. Awdry, first appearing in Small Railway Engines.

 No. 4 Ella

 Sir Arthur Heywood's 0-6-0T of 1881, built for his Duffield Bank Railway, it arrived with Muriel in 1917.
 Ten years later came the decision to convert the locomotive into an Internal Combustion machine, after years of regular use on granite trains from Beckfoot quarry.
 Its frames became part of ICL No. 2.

 No. 5 Sir Aubrey Brocklebank

 A 4-6-2 tender locomotive, similar to Colossus, built by Hunt of Southampton in 1919.
-The engine became the railway's new flagship locomotive on passenger duties and replaced Sans Pareil on in every day usage.
-In 1927 the engine was dismantled and used in the construction of the new River Mite locomotive, the running gear of the locomotive combined with that of Colossus gave the railway a new four-cylinder machine for the 1928 season.
+The engine became the railway's new flagship locomotive on passenger duties and replaced Sans Pareil in everyday usage.
+In 1927 the engine was dismantled and used in the construction of the new River Mite (I) locomotive, the running gear of the locomotive combined with that of Colossus gave the railway a new four-cylinder machine for the 1928 season.